 At the Commencement Ceremony on May 26, CIPA conferred the diplomas of 97 graduating fellows.
 Highlights of the event included a guest keynote by Mary Miller, BA 1977, the former US Under Secretary for Domestic Finance and faculty remarks by CIPA Executive Director Thomas O'Toole, MPA 2003 and PhD 2016, as well as a.
 Student reflections were offered by graduates Amal Aun, Sarang Mangi, Marilyn Quaidoo, and Yeareen Yun, with the 2017-18 CPAS President Jonathon Cummings serving as the Master of Ceremonies.
 The event was live-streamed and is available to view on CornellCast.
-Photos can be viewed here.
+Commencement photos.

 At the ceremony, sixty members of the class were inducted into Pi Alpha Alpha (PAA), the global honor society for Public Affairs and Administration.
 Along with integrity, professionalism, and effective performance, PAA membership requires that students have a record of outstanding scholarship that includes a GPA of 3.5 or above.